missjody/eCommerceProject/README.md

   - Utilize Trello
 - Cohesive, easy to navigate, and beautiful layout
   - Use Sass exclusively for styling
+  - Secure
 - Integrating Square to allow for taking payments, using the square API
   - ~~Set up sandbox credentials~~
+  - How to set up shipping estimation?
+  - Set up profiles for future purchases?
 - Edit images of artwork to present professional level display of what is available for purchase
 - Maintain thorough documentation throughout the project
 - Imbed Instagram and Twitter feed
 - Imbed Vimeo videos
 - Set up on a professionally, named domain

+## Stretch Goals

+- Option to collect email addresses to contact about sales/future projects
+- Dashboard for users showing previous purchases and special offers?

 ## Layout Concept